Well-being

 Here are some more examples:

 • “I’m having a bad day.”
-Toxic response: “But you have so much to be grateful for in your life.”
+Toxic response: “But you have much to be grateful for in your life.”

 • “I don’t know if I can have a relationship with my sister.
 She doesn’t treat me with respect or kindness.”
 Toxic response: “She’s family.
 You should love her no matter what.”